-Journal18 publishes articles in themed issues twice a year.
+Journal18 publishes articles in themed issues twice a year (Spring and Fall).
 Notices for upcoming issues are posted in Future Issues along with information regarding submission deadlines.
 Journal18 also publishes short pieces in Notes & Queries throughout the year.
 If you would like to contribute to an issue or to Notes & Queries, please follow the Submission Process outlined below.

 Journal18 is an open-access journal and does not have any publication charges or subscription fees.
 However authors are responsible for securing permission to reproduce any material subject to copyright and also for paying any costs related to copyright clearance.